yasmin-mdn/yasmin-mdn/README.md

-- 👋 Hi, I’m yasmin
+- 👋 Hi, I’m Yasmin
-- 💻a computer engineering student who is interested in learning new things
+- 💻A computer engineering student who is interested in learning new things
 - 👀I know that I know nothing